 In May 2014, Genworth Mortgage Insurance Australia Limited ("Genworth Australia"), our indirect, majority-owned subsidiary, completed an initial public offering of its common shares.
-As of March 1, 2017, we beneficially owned 52.0% of the common shares of Genworth Australia.
-The following table sets forth information as of March 1, 2017, regarding the beneficial ownership of the common shares of Genworth Australia by the named executive officers and all of our directors and executive officers as a group.
-As of March 1, 2017, none of our current directors beneficially owned any common shares of Genworth Australia.
+As of March 1, 2018, we beneficially owned 52% of the common shares of Genworth Australia.
+The following table sets forth information as of March 1, 2018, regarding the beneficial ownership of the common shares of Genworth Australia by the named executive officers and all of our directors and executive officers as a group.
+As of March 1, 2018, none of our current directors beneficially owned any common shares of Genworth Australia.
 Beneficial ownership is determined in accordance with the rules of the SEC.
-The executive officers that hold Genworth Australia common shares possess sole voting and investment power with respect to all shares set forth by their name.
-As of March 1, 2017, there were 509,149,741 common shares of Genworth Australia outstanding and no shares of any other class of voting securities outstanding.
+The executive officers that hold Genworth Australia common shares of Genworth Australia outstanding and no shares of any other class of voting securities outstanding.

-Beneficial ( Beneficial Ownership
+Beneficial Ownership

 Name of Beneficial Owner Number of Shares Percentage

 Thomas J. McInerney

 Kelly L. Groh

 Kevin D. Schneider 33,419

-Ward E. Bobitz
+Ward E. Bobitz -

 Daniel J. Sheehan IV

-All directors and executive officers as a group (17 persons) (1) 100,024
+All directors and executive officers as a group (15 persons) (1) 33,419